cardano-foundation/CIPs/CIP-0078/README.md

 License: CC-BY-4.0
 ---

-# CIP-0078: Decentralized WebRTC dApp/Wallet Communication Using WebTorrent Tracker for Peer Discovery
+# CIP-0078: Decentralized WebRTC dApp/Wallet Communication Using WebTorrent Trackers for Peer Discovery

 ## Abstract

 We want to introduce a decentralized communication method between dApps and wallets based on WebTorrent trackers and WebRTC.
 This CIP also contains a proof of concept implementation injecting the wallet rpc methods into the dApps global window object similar to [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030).
+The goal is not to replace existing solutions, but to discuss a more decentralized alternative.

 ## Motivation